 We may disclose your personal data to the following categories of recipients:

+Where personal data is shared we will have appropriate contractual arrangements in place to protect any such data – in line with applicable data protection laws and regulation.
 We do not sell, trade, or rent to others the personal data we collect online.

 Our legal basis for collecting and using the personal data described above will depend on the personal data concerned and the specific context in which we collect it.

 However, we will normally collect personal data from you only (i) where we need the personal data to perform a contract with you, (ii) where the processing is in our legitimate interests and not overridden by your rights, or (iii) where we have your consent to do so.
 In some cases, we may also have a legal obligation to collect personal data from you or may otherwise need the personal data to protect your vital interests or those of another person.